 Startups should develop a robust risk-management strategy.
 This includes identifying potential problems such as supply-chain disruptions, currency fluctuations, and cultural differences and devising contingency plans to address such.

 The implementation of strict quality control measures is non-negotiable.
-Startups must ensure that products or services sourced from global suppliers meet their defined quality standards, also satisfying customer expectations.
+Startups must ensure that products or services sourced from global suppliers meet their defined quality standards and satisfy customer expectations.